Girls on the Run--Coming to JRE!

 Check out our Jackman Road Elementary spirit wear store!
 It's stocked with tons of newly designed JRE apparel.

-Store will be open for additional sale dates for this year on March 1-10.
+Next Sale: March 1-10.
 Orders are delivered 2-3 weeks after the store closing date.

 Posted November 14, 2018